Who We Are

 - Concerned about social justice: For more than 200 years, The United Methodist Church and its predecessor bodies have expressed concern for God’s children everywhere — the poor, the orphaned, the aging, the sick, the oppressed and the imprisoned.
 Learn more about our mission and ministry.

 - Mission-oriented: Our mission is to make disciples of Jesus Christ for the transformation of the world.
 In uncomplicated terms, this means we strive to nurture followers of Christ who then reach out and teach others about the love of Jesus.
+Find out about our mission around the world.

 - Ecumenical: United Methodists consider dialogue and missional cooperation between United Methodists and other Christians as a valid witness to the unity of the body of Christ.